 If your child doesn’t co-operate with an instruction, only ask twice then follow through with a consequence.
 Take away the play item for a short time or use a quiet time strategy where your child has to sit quietly without play for a couple of minutes.
 Remember, the purpose of a consequence is not to punish.
 The purpose is to provide an outcome that is less desirable than if they had co-operated.
 We are structuring their choices so that next time they are more likely to choose to cooperate.
 Consequences work best when they are fair, predictable and consistently applied.
 Consequences should always be low attention, drama-free and short.
 Always give back the item you have taken away after a few minutes and give them a chance to get it right.
 And praise them if they do get it right!

-Nobody wants a house full of rules where you are on the kids’ backs for every little thing.
+Encouraging co-operation is one thing – but nobody wants a house full of rules where you are on the kids’ backs for every little thing.
 Choose what matters and focus on that.
 Kids will get it wrong (and so will you).
 Children are not little robots to jump to attention at our every word!
 Requests should be age appropriate so that we are not setting children up to fail.